Yoast/duplicate-post/readme.txt

 == Frequently Asked Questions ==

+= How to stop copying featured images? =

+Add `_thumbnail_id` to "Do not copy these fields" in the Settings page.

 = The plugin doesn't work, why? =

 First, check your version of WordPress: the plugin is not supposed to work on old versions anymore.
 Make sure also to upgrade to the last version of the plugin!